jphumphries/jphumphries/README.md

 - Develop treatments for those risks
 - Design a 3-year plan to bring their security posture into compliance

-### 🔹 ISO 27001 Documentation Audit – Brunel University
+### 🔹 ISO 27001 Documentation Audit – Posting Soon

 ---